The First Reason: Quality.

 Because the VA does not update their Disability Benefits Questionnaires as often as they should and because they don’t include all the information in order to accurately rate a veteran, we decided to do it.

-Take the time to see if we will be in your area so that you can get on the schedule for a Face to Face, in person, VA disability exam.
+Now that you know why you should be seen in person instead of doing that video exam for your back, take the time to see if we will be in your area so that you can get on the schedule for a Face to Face, in person, VA disability exam.

 Valor 4 Vet does not represent veterans for legal claims, does not provide legal advice, and does not provide medical advice.